notlibrary/obsidian-adamantine-pick/README.md

 then convert it to PDF or HTML with pandoc without touching note taking app GUI and plugin system at all

+Moreover it can replace Pikchr with some ancient logo turtle interpreter or even typographical forth dialect basically anything that output vectors in computers General interest in computer archaeology and dinosaurs is fascinating curious international paperwork affair

 ## How to build plugin

 Install and activate [emcc](https://emscripten.org) using emsdk